openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 RPs indicate the suported formats using the new parameter `vp_formats`.

 * `vp_formats`: REQUIRED.
 An object defining the formats, proof types and algorithms a RP supports.
-When this parameter is used, the `format` property inside a `presentation_definition` object as defined in [@!DIF.PresentationExchange] MUST NOT be present.
 Valid values include `jwt_vp` and `ldp_vp`.
+When this parameter is used, the `format` property inside a `presentation_definition` object as defined in [@!DIF.PresentationExchange] MUST NOT be present inside the `claims` parameter in the request.
+The OP MUST ignore `format` property inside a `presentation_definition` object even if the RP includes it.

 Note that version 2.0.0 of [@!DIF.PresentationExchange] allows the RP to specify format of each requested credential using the `formats` property inside the `input_descriptor` object, in addition to communicating the supported presentation formats using the `vp_formats` parameter in the RP metadata.